Weird New World (2010)

 Weird New World by James Raggi is the thing I read for a review and now I had better write it, since otherwise it feels like I wasted my time.
 There is nothing wrong with it but despite it being an interesting idea for a hexcrawl (Fantasy Northpole), there is no way anyone will ever do more then give it a courtesy nip on the cheek before a quick rough an’ tumble with no callbacks.

-The encounters proper are best summarized thusly, since they are for the most part either very generic or clear homages;
+The encounters proper are best summarized thus, since they are for the most part either very generic or clear homages;

 1. Trading post.